jbmiller10/transcribrr/README.md

   <img src="https://github.com/user-attachments/assets/b8336779-a554-424b-97ff-53e617bf7823" alt="Transcribrr Screenshot" width="75%">
 </p>

 This is Transcribrr, a desktop tool I've been building for myself to turn audio into text and then clean it up using OpenAI's GPT models.
 It handles local audio/video files, YouTube links, and direct recordings from the microphone.
 I mostly use it for braindump-style brainstorming that I then have an LLM structure/organize so I'm able to refer back to it later.

 It's primarily a **personal project** that I tinker with in my free time.
 If you happen to find it useful too, that's awesome!
 Just keep in mind it's developed by one person and might have rough edges.
+It is provided as-is.

 ## What it Can Do